Joemapula/ResGen-Private/openai_generated_resume.md

 ### Business Rule Solutions - Shuju (Data Consulting)
 **Consultant (Contract)**
-*March 2022 - March 2023*
+March 2022 - March 2023
-- Led data engineering efforts to enhance operational efficiency for a nonprofit client, improving data consistency and user accessibility, resulting in a 15% increase in operational efficiency.
+- Led data engineering efforts for a nonprofit client focused on upskilling underrepresented communities in technology skills.
-- Developed and implemented tools and resources based on metrics and user interviews, treating data as a product to better meet client needs.
-- Collaborated with cross-functional teams to streamline workflows, enabling a 20% increase in client funding through improved data clarity.
+- Collaborated with cross-functional teams to resolve data consistency issues, enhancing the client's operational efficiency by 15%.
+- Developed and implemented data-driven solutions which enabled a 20% increase in client funding.

 ### SecurityGate.io (Early-stage, B2B SaaS Startup)
-**Product Manager**
+**Product Manager (Full-Product & Lifecycle)**
-*July 2019 - October 2021*
+July 2019 - October 2021
-- Managed the product lifecycle for a cybersecurity risk management platform, leading the team to launch 10+ products and securing a Fortune 50 client during Series-A fundraising.
+- Spearheaded the development of 10+ products from conception to launch, securing a Fortune 50 client during Series-A fundraising.
-- Conducted market research and user interviews to inform product strategy, increasing market reach by 20% through the launch of innovative features.
+- Revamped product development practices to align teams, reducing friction and facilitating a 300% client base expansion.
-- Established integration partnerships with leading security vendors, enhancing product capabilities and automating processes to reduce customer time spent by 57%.
+- Established integration partnerships with leading security vendors to enhance product capabilities and market reach by 20%.
-- Revamped product development practices to improve team collaboration and alignment during a period of 3x headcount growth.

 ### How To College: First Gen
 **Co-founder & Host**
-*February 2020 - November 2020*
+February 2020 - November 2020
-- Launched a podcast and resource hub aimed at empowering first-generation college students, achieving over 2,500 downloads and building a community of 600 followers.
+- Co-founded a podcast aimed at empowering first-generation college students, achieving over 2,500 downloads and building a community of 600 followers.
-- Coordinated a cross-functional team to develop a roadmap and content focused on addressing user pain points for first-generation students.
+- Coordinated a cross-functional team using Agile methodologies to deliver impactful content and resources.

 ### Integrity (Family Business)
 **Manager**
-*February 2018 - July 2019*
+February 2018 - July 2019
-- Developed compliance procedures for a family-owned concrete batch plant, ensuring operational efficiency and reducing reliance on contracting services by $3,000/month.
+- Developed compliance procedures for a family-owned concrete batch plant, leading to a $3,000/month cost reduction.
-- Led cross-training initiatives to minimize the impact of employee turnover in a high-turnover industry.
+- Collaborated with a diverse team to implement cross-training plans, minimizing attrition impacts in a high-turnover industry.

 ### Booz Allen Hamilton
 **Senior Consultant; Finance and Economic Development Team**
-*July 2017 - February 2018*
+July 2017 - February 2018
-- Acted as de facto Product Manager for a B2B POS web application, driving user-centered product development through extensive user research.
+- Functioned as a de facto Product Manager for a B2B POS web app, driving user-centered product development through extensive user research.
-- Successfully managed software transitions for 10+ government agencies, ensuring successful adoption and achieving a 4.8/5 feedback rating for client training sessions.
+- Improved reporting speed from 3 days to 0.5 days while enhancing accuracy, ensuring successful software adoption across 10+ government agencies.

+### Goodwill Industries International
+**Special Projects and Business Development Intern**
+May 2014 - August 2014
+- Developed an inventory visualization dashboard that improved data management, protecting high-cost goods worth over $500,000.

 ---